Bruce Laird: 1983–84 season

-In 1983/84, he spent most of the season batting at five.
+In 1983/84, Laird spent most of the season batting at five.
 Laird smashed 684 runs at 48.85 and captained Western Australia for the first time in Shield cricket against South Australia at Perth.

 Bruce Laird bowed out of professional cricket by winning another Shield title defeating Queensland in the 1983/84 final, finishing with scores 63 and 54 as Western Australia won by four wickets.
 Laird's performance was crucial as WA were 3-105 when Laird and Geoff Marsh combined to put on 139 in 164 minutes.

+Career Appraisal

+Shane Warne once listed Bruce Laird in his "Backyard Australian XII" saying he had "Pure guts.
+Laird was a hero because of his no-nonsense technique and great courage."

-Personal Life
+Personal life

 Laird was married with two children.
 For much of his career he was a professional sportsman but when overlooked for the 1981 Ashes he went looking for work and got employment as a car salesman.